JMS55/jms55.github.io/content/posts/2024_05_10_virtual_geometry_bevy_0_14/index.md

 9. Material shading

 There's a lot to cover, so I'm going to try and keep it fairly brief in each section.
 The high level concepts of all of these passes (besides the first pass) are copied from Nanite, so check out their presentation for further details.
 I'll be trying to focus more on the lower level code and reasons why I implemented things the way that I did.
 My first attempt at a lot of these passes had bugs, and was way slower.
 The details and data flow is what takes the concept from a neat tech demo, to an actually usable and scalable renderer.

-I'll also be skipping a lot of the CPU-side data management, as it's fairly boring and subject to a future rewrite.

 ## Terminology